-Meyer Elementary School ensures student safety by having our campus (grounds and classrooms) monitored at all times by teachers, custodians, administrator, Para-professionals, and parent volunteers.
-All visitors are required to enter through the front office, sign in, and receive permission before proceeding on the campus.
-Our school has a very detailed, comprehensive school safety plan which was updated in the winter of 2011 and outlines protocols, systems, and procedures in the event of any/all emergencies.
+McCollam Elementary School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Meyer Safety Committee and School Site Council before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The plan was last approved in April 2011.
+The safety plan is developed by the McCollam Safety Committee before it is presented annually to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The revised plan was approved in April 2011.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
-Meyer Elementary School has monthly fire drills, quarterly earthquake drills, and yearly Code Red/Code Blue training.
+The McCollam School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.